HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 So, the problem with conventions is that they require discipline, diligence, and consistency from humans; while humans notoriously sloppy, lazy, and undisciplined.

-Hmm.
 Well, that’s why we invented computers.
 Rather than cajole and persuade developers and then hope against hope that they nobody screws things up, we can just give the job of naming things to a computer.

-That’s the big idea behind [CSS Modules](http://glenmaddern.com/articles/css-modules), a build-time tool created by Australian developer Mark Dalgleish that basically automates a BEM-style prefixing scheme.
+[CSS Modules](http://glenmaddern.com/articles/css-modules), a build-time tool created by Australian developer Mark Dalgleish, basically automates a BEM-style prefixing scheme.
 It lets you break your stylesheet up into component-level files, and then namespaces them by prefixing them with the component’s filename.
 So for example, a style named `title` might be replaced with one named `_article__title_309571057`.

 ### CSS in JavaScript